• Skip to primary navigation

 Originally launched in 1987, Ditra was truly an original as there were no alternatives.
 In fact, it helped to usher in a sweeping change in the tile industry.
 Uncoupling membranes are now commonplace as a tile underlayment.

-Ditra is a plastic sheet membrane that is 1/8 inch thick and has a square dimple pattern on the surface.
-The dimples create a dovetail system where they are larger at the bottom and narrower at the top.
+Ditra is a plastic sheet membrane that is 1/8-inch thick and has a square dimple pattern on the surface.
+The dimples create a dovetail system which are wider at the bottom and narrower at the top.

 Mortar fills the dimple and, once dry, is locked in the cavity.